tasdikrahman/plino/README.md

 #### What did you train the classifier on

-The pickled classifier was trained against a total of close to **33,000** emails picked from publicly available [enron dataset](https://www.cs.cmu.edu/~./enron/)
+The pickled classifier was trained against a total of close to **33,000** emails picked from publicly available [enron dataset](https://www.cs.cmu.edu/~./enron/).
+You can find the `full_corpus` directory, which holds the training emails [here](https://github.com/prodicus/spamfilter/tree/master/data)

 #### How accurate is it